-Length samples are taken from the tow cages each year (generally 40 fish are sampled per cage, although 100 fish were sampled per cage in 2012-13), and the data scaled up by the number of fish in each tow cage to estimate the length frequency distribution of the entire catch.
-For the M&B method, it is important to estimate the "effective sample size"1 of the length data in order to correctly weight the relative information of direct age data versus length data in the likelihood, and also to estimate variances correctly.
+Length samples are taken from the tow cages each year (previously 40 fish were sampled per cage but this was increased to 100 fish per cage in the 2012/13 season), and the data scaled up by the number of fish in each tow cage to estimate the length frequency distribution of the entire catch.
+For the M&B method, it is important to estimate the "effective sample size" of the length data in order to correctly weight the relative information of direct age data versus length data in the likelihood, and also to estimate variances correctly.
 This entails a re-scaling of the length frequencies derived from the scaled-up tow cage samples, as described in Basson et al. (2005).
 Specifically, if T is the number of tow cages in a particular season, c_i is the number of fish in tow cage i, m_i is the total number of fish sampled from tow cage i, and m{il} is the number of fish of length l in the sample from tow cage i, then we estimate π_l , the frequency of fish of length l over all tow cages, to be where